-- Land South West of Belmesthorpe Lane, Ryhall (fully, all options) - Land South of Glebe Road, North Luffenham (partially, Options 2, 4 and 5) - Main Street, Empingham (fully, all options) - Land at Manor Farm Lane, Essendine (fully, Options 3 and 4) - Quarry Farm (fully, all options) - Whitewell Road South, Empingham (partially, Options 3 and 4) - Land South of Oakham Road, Greetham (fully, Options 3 and 4) - Land at the Workshops, Exton (fully, Options 2, 4 and 5) - Land North of Mill Lane, Cottesmore (partially, Options 3 and 4) - Land North of Pennine Drive, Edith Weston (fully, Options 3 and 4) - Land at Main Street, Market Overton (fully, Options 2, 4 and 5) - Land at Main Street, Cottesmore (partially, Options 2, 4 and 5) - Officer's Mess, Edith Weston (partially, all options) - Land between Meadow Lane and Belmesthorpe Road, Ryhall (fully, Options 3 and 4)
+- Land South of Glebe Road, North Luffenham (partially, Options 2, 4 and 5) - · Main Street, Empingham (fully, all options) - Land at Manor Farm Lane, Essendine (fully, Options 3 and 4) - Quarry Farm (fully, all options) - Whitewell Road South, Empingham (partially, Options 3 and 4) - Land South of Oakham Road, Greetham (fully, Options 3 and 4) - Land at the Workshops, Exton (fully, Options 2, 4 and 5) - Land North of Mill Lane, Cottesmore (partially, Options 3 and 4) - Land North of Pennine Drive, Edith Weston (fully, Options 3 and 4) - Land at Main Street, Market Overton (fully, Options 2, 4 and 5) - Land at Main Street, Cottesmore (partially, Options 2, 4 and 5) - Officer's Mess, Edith Weston (partially, all options) - Land between Meadow Lane and Belmesthorpe Road, Ryhall (fully, Options 3 and 4)

 In this respect, the majority of the sites that make up the different options overlap, either fully or partially, with a MSA (only eight of the 23 sites do not overall with an MSA).
 Nevertheless, it is recognised that the sites that comprise Option 1 do not overlap with any MSAs, and this option performs most favourably in this respect.
-Development taken forward through Option 5 may or may not lead to the sterilisation of minerals resources,